MicrosoftDocs/power-automate-docs/articles/developer/business-process-flows-code.md

 Custom tables and tables that have updated UI forms can participate in the business process flow.
 The updated UI tables have the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsAIRUpdated> property set to `true`.

-To enable an table for the business process flow, set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsBusinessProcessEnabled> property to `true`.
+To enable a table for the business process flow, set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsBusinessProcessEnabled> property to `true`.

 > [!IMPORTANT]
->  Enabling an table for business process flow is a one way process.
+>  Enabling a table for business process flow is a one way process.
 You can’t reverse it.

 <a name="DefineBPF"></a>